Photo. TxDOT.

 It's back to school season and as kids head back to class across the country, we all need to be extra vigilant as we head through school zones.

-According to the Texas Department of Transportation (TxDOT), in 2022, there were 746 traffic crashes in Texas school zones, resulting in 23 serious injuries.
+According to the Texas Department of Transportation (TxDOT)in 2023, there were 748 traffic crashes in Texas school zones, resulting in 14 serious injuries and one death.
 The most common causes were driver inattention, speeding and failure to yield the right of way.

-TXDOT also reports that there were also seven people killed and 51 seriously injured last year in the 2,305 crashes involving a Texas school bus.
-Driver inattention and speed were also the top factors in those crashes.
+There were also 11 people killed and 63 seriously injured last year in the 2,523 crashes involving Texas school buses.
+Driver inattention and speed were also the top contributing factors in those crashes.

-These are TxDOT tips for drivers to keep in mind in all areas of the country.
+TxDOT shares these tips for drivers to keep in mind in all areas of the country.

 Driving in School Zones